hail-is/hail/python/hail/docs/getting_started.rst

     >>>                       ' (g.isHomVar && ab >= 0.9))')
     >>>     .write('sample.filtered.vds')

-Try running :py:meth:`~pyhail.VariantDataset.count` on *sample.filtered.vds* to see how the numbers have changed.
+Try running :py:meth:`~hail.VariantDataset.count` on *sample.filtered.vds* to see how the numbers have changed.
 For further background and examples, continue to the :ref:`sec-overview` and :ref:`API reference <sec-api>`.

 Note that during each run Hail writes a ``hail.log`` file in the current directory; this is useful to developers for debugging.